cyn1x/rchess/README.md

 ### What is in it?
 - Fully working chess demonstration
 - A basic demonstration player which can only move the piece colour corressponding to the current colour's turn
-- Custom piece positioning using Forsyth-Edwards Notation
+- Custom piece positioning using FEN strings

 ### What is not in it?
 - Computer controlled opponent